blockchainsllc/in3/python/docs/documentation.md

 **Arguments**:

-- `chainId` _str_ - (optional) - servers to filter for the given chain.
-The chain-id based on EIP-155. example: 0x1
+- `chain_id` _str_ - (optional) - 'main'|'goerli'|'kovan' Chain-id based on EIP-155.
+If None provided, will connect to the Ethereum network. example: 0x1 for mainNet
-- `replaceLatestBlock` _int_ - (optional) - if specified, the blocknumber latest will be replaced by blockNumber- specified value example: 6
-- `signatureCount` _int_ - (optional) - number of signatures requested example: 2
-- `finality` _int_ - (optional) - the number in percent needed in order reach finality (% of signature of the validators) example: 50
+- `chain_finality_threshold` _int_ - (optional) - Behavior depends on the chain consensus algorithm: POA - percent of signers needed in order reach finality (% of the validators) i.e.: 60 %.
+POW - mined blocks on top of the requested, i.e. 8 blocks.
+Defaults are defined in enum.Chain.
+- `latest_block_stall` _int_ - (optional) - Distance considered safe, consensus wise, from the very latest block.
+Higher values exponentially increases state finality, and therefore data security, as well guaranteeded responses from in3 nodes. example: 10 - will ask for the state from (latestBlock-10).
+- `account_private_key` _str_ - (optional) - Account SK to sign requests. example: 0x387a8233c96e1fc0ad5e284353276177af2186e7afa85296f106336e376669f7
+- `node_signatures` _int_ - (optional) - Node signatures attesting the response to your request.
+Will send a separate request for each. example: 3 nodes will have to sign the response.
+- `node_signature_consensus` _int_ - - Useful when signatureCount <= 1.
+The client will check for consensus in responses. example: 10 - will ask for 10 different nodes and compare results looking for a consensus in the responses.
-- `minDeposit` _int_ - - min stake of the server.
-Only nodes owning at least this amount will be chosen. proof :'none'|'standard'|'full' (optional) - if true the nodes should send a proof of the response
+- `node_min_deposit` _int_ - - Only nodes owning at least this amount will be chosen to sign responses to your requests. i.e. 1000000000000000000 Wei
-- `autoUpdateList` _bool_ - (optional) - if true the nodelist will be automatically updated if the lastBlock is newer
+- `node_list_auto_update` _bool_ - (optional) - If true the nodelist will be automatically updated.
+False may compromise data security.
+- `node_limit` _int_ - (optional) - Limit nodes stored in the client. example: 150 nodes
-- `timeout` _int_ - specifies the number of milliseconds before the request times out. increasing may be helpful if the device uses a slow connection. example: 100000
+- `request_timeout` _int_ - Milliseconds before a request times out. example: 100000 ms
-- `key` _str_ - (optional) - the client key to sign requests example: 0x387a8233c96e1fc0ad5e284353276177af2186e7afa85296f106336e376669f7
+- `request_retries` _int_ - (optional) - Maximum times the client will retry to contact a certain node. example: 10 retries
+- `response_proof_level` _str_ - (optional) - 'none'|'standard'|'full' Full gets the whole block Patricia-Merkle-Tree, Standard only verifies the specific tree branch concerning the request, None only verifies the root hashes, like a light-client does.
-- `includeCode` _bool_ - (optional) - if true, the request should include the codes of all accounts. otherwise only the the codeHash is returned.
-In this case the client may ask by calling eth_getCode() afterwards
+- `response_includes_code` _bool_ - (optional) - If true, every request with the address field will include the data, if existent, that is stored in that wallet/smart-contract.
+If false, only the code digest is included.
-- `maxAttempts` _int_ - (optional) - max number of attempts in case a response is rejected example: 10
-- `keepIn3` _bool_ - (optional) - if true, the in3-section of thr response will be kept.
-Otherwise it will be removed after validating the data.
-This is useful for debugging or if the proof should be used afterwards.
+- `response_keep_proof` _bool_ - (optional) - If true, proof data will be kept in every rpc response.
+False will remove this data after using it to verify the responses.
+Useful for debugging and manually verifying the proofs.
-- `maxBlockCache` _int_ - (optional) - number of number of blocks cached in memory example: 100
+- `cached_blocks` _int_ - (optional) - Maximum blocks kept in memory. example: 100 last requested blocks
-- `maxCodeCache` _int_ - (optional) - number of max bytes used to cache the code in memory example: 100000
+- `cached_code_bytes` _int_ - (optional) - Maximum number of bytes used to cache EVM code in memory. example: 100000 bytes
-- `nodeLimit` _int_ - (optional) - the limit of nodes to store in the client. example: 150
-- `requestCount` _int_ - - Useful to be higher than 1 when using signatureCount <= 1.
-Then the client check for consensus in answers.

 ### NodeList